-Chances are you weren't invited to the wedding of Prince Harry and Meghan Markle — neither was I — but that doesn't mean you can't visit Windsor Castle, where it happened, or other royal residences in Great Britain.
+Chances are you aren't visiting Britain on invitation from the Queen — neither am I — but that doesn't mean you can't visit some of her residences in Great Britain.
 In addition to Windsor Castle, London's Kensington, Buckingham, and Hampton Court palaces — and the more remote Balmoral Castle in the Scottish Highlands — are great places to put yourself in royal shoes for a day.

 British royalty has been calling Windsor home since the days of William the Conqueror — almost a thousand years ago — who built the first fortified castle on a chalk hill above the Thames.
 Later kings added on to his early designs, rebuilding and expanding the castle and surrounding gardens.
 Today it's the favored castle of Queen Elizabeth II, who considers Windsor her primary residence.
 She generally hangs her crown here on weekends, using it as an escape from her workaday grind at Buckingham Palace.

 While commoners can't stay at her digs, the town that lies just outside its walls makes for a cozy stopover.
 I find it to be an especially good spot for a peaceful and charming last night in England.
 Though it lies just under the landing path of London's Heathrow Airport, it's a delightful town at night.
 Windsor also works as a day trip from London, accessible by train in under an hour.